 My Crocheted Square

-After reaching out to the local team leader, I realized I was coming a little late to the party, which is usually what happens.
+After reaching out to the local team leader, I realized I was coming a little late to the party, which is usually what happens with me.
 The volunteers were already several weeks into the project, so I had to jump right in and make up for lost time.

 I made it to one of the last workshops, met with the local organizer, was assigned my square, picked up my yarn (which was 100% donated by Red Heart Yarn), and then was off to the races.